strudelAndCoffee/vintage-etc/README.md

 ## Installation

-From the root directory of the repo:
+From the root directory of the repo...

 In the terminal, enter this command to install dependencies: `npm install`